portsoc/distributed-controller-worker/README.md

 npm run server KEY
 ```

-To run a client, use the command below, providing the randomly generated string and the IP address of the server:
+To run a client, use the command below, providing the randomly generated string and the IP address (and optionally the port) of the server:

 ```
-npm run client SERVER-KEY SERVER-IP-ADDRESS
+npm run client SERVER-KEY SERVER-IP-ADDRESS[:PORT]
 ```